chudkowsky/howcryptoworksbook/Chapter_10_Hyperliquid.md

 ## Section VI: Value Capture and Operational Reality

-**HYPE tokenomics** implement direct value capture through aggressive buybacks: 93% of protocol fees automatically purchase HYPE tokens through an Assistance Fund.
+**HYPE tokenomics** implement direct value capture through aggressive buybacks: analysts estimate roughly ~93% of fees are routed to the Assistance Fund for HYPE buybacks; the official documentation describes the mechanism but doesn't fix a percentage.
 This creates an unusually tight link between trading volume and token demand, essentially making HYPE a claim on future protocol cash flows.

 This mechanism is more direct than typical governance tokens, which often struggle to capture value.
 However, it also makes HYPE's price highly dependent on trading volume sustainability—a risk if competition intensifies or market conditions deteriorate.

 **Operational risks** have materialized despite the platform's technical sophistication.
-The **JELLY manipulation** demonstrated how vault-based systems can suffer losses from coordinated attacks.
-The **XPL episode** showed how whale activity can create extreme funding rate distortions, affecting all market participants.
-Most significantly, the **July 29-30 API outage** highlighted infrastructure dependencies that can impact trading during critical periods (though the platform subsequently reimbursed affected users).
+The **JELLY manipulation (2025)** demonstrated how vault-based systems can suffer losses from coordinated attacks.
+The **XPL episode (late Aug 2025)** showed how whale activity can create extreme funding rate distortions, prompting new safeguards (e.g., 10× price caps).
+Most significantly, the **July 29–30, 2025 API outage** highlighted infrastructure dependencies that can impact trading during critical periods (with roughly $2M in refunds to affected users).

 These incidents illustrate a fundamental tension in high-performance trading systems: the optimizations that enable speed and efficiency can create new failure modes.
 The on-chain CLOB's transparency, while beneficial for composability, enables sophisticated actors to engage in latency arbitrage during volatile periods, increasing costs for regular traders through order racing and toxic flow.